DustyHealer/Typescript-Tutorial/readme.md

 # Compile multiple TS files in a single go

-tsc -init : This command will create a tsconfig.json file. tsc --watch or tsc -w: Will run typescript in watch mode.
+1. tsc -init : This command will create a tsconfig.json file.
+2. tsc --watch or tsc -w: Will run typescript in watch mode.
 It will automatically create javascript for all the typescript files dynamically as it detect any changes.
+3. "exclude": ["student.ts"] - Add this block inside the tsconfig file to exclude some files from automatic watch.
+So, it will not be compiles into JS when we execute tsc -w.